-Slide 16 Training dolphins
+Slide 18 Training dolphins

-Captive dolphins not only have to learn how to eat dead fish, but they also have to learn that if they want to eat, they need to perform.
+Captive dolphins not only have to learn how to eat dead fish, but they also have to learn that if they want to eat they need to perform.

 Show dolphins are often not fed much in the morning so that they will perform tricks for food.
-If they perform properly during the show, they receive a fish, if they don't do it properly, they don't get the fish.
-They are only fed a properly meal at the end of the day once the shows are over.
+If they perform properly during the show they receive a fish, if they don't do it properly they don't get the fish.
+It is reported that dolphins are often only fed a proper meal at the end of the day once the shows are over.

-Slide 17 Hunting for food
+Slide 19 Hunting for food